 There's only one "O" in the alphabet and Ohio State wants it.

-Now, the New York-based online network is punching back by suing Ohio State and seeking a legal declaration for the continued use of its logo, a rounded black-and-white “O.” The suit was filed in the U.S. District Court for the Eastern District of New York early this week.
+Now the New York-based network is punching back by suing Ohio State and seeking a legal declaration for the continued use of its logo, a rounded black-and-white “O.” The suit was filed in the U.S. District Court for the Eastern District of New York early this week.

 The “differences between the parties’ trademarks and manners of use prevent any likelihood of confusion," according to court documents.
 "There are numerous 'O' marks, 'O'-formative marks, and 'O' designs in use by third parties in connection with the relevant goods and services, such that consumers will not presume that all goods and services offered under 'O' or 'O'-formative marks emanate from a common source.”

-Overtime Sports did not immediately respond to a request for comment from FOX Business but said in the suit that Ohio State “has been coexisting with Overtime without any confusion and without preventing either Ohio State or Overtime from maintaining goodwill and commercial impressions in their respective marks.”
+Overtime Sports did not immediately respond to a request for comment from FOX Business but said in the suit that Ohio State “has been coexisting with Overtime without any confusion" and without preventing either entity from "maintaining goodwill and commercial impressions in their respective marks.”

 The site also applied to the U.S. Patent and Trademark Office this year to register its logo.